mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Developer_Guide_Linux_Nand_Flash_Open_Source_Solution/Rockchip_Developer_Guide_Linux_Nand_Flash_Open_Source_Solution_EN.md

 Notes：

-* Each partition of SLC NAND and SPI NAND open source solution images should reserve 2 ~ 3 redundant flash block sizes, so that when bad blocks are encountered, there is redundant space to replace，especially for uboot partition。
+* Each partition of SLC NAND and SPI NAND open source solution images should reserve 2 ~ 3 redundant flash block sizes, so that when bad blocks are encountered, there is redundant space to replace，especially for u-boot partition。

 * Partition should start from address which is flash block size aligned